lahiruherath/lahiruherath.github.io/index.md

 ## My Skills

 -   **Machinery design and fabrication using Solidworks and Uni graphics.
-Competant in handling CNC machine and G codes and all major farication instruments and requirements**
+Competant in handling CNC machines and G codes and all major fabrication instruments and requirements**

 -   **Embedded firware development using PIC, RPi, Arduino and Nvidia Jetson**